The 8 challenges of producing visual contentOpératrice photographiant une chaise haute pour enfant

 The solution

-The solution is to standardize metadata and use tools that automatically label and organize resources.
+The solution is to standardize metadata and to use tools that automatically label and organize resources.
 This ensures that each file is categorized correctly, making it easy to find and analyze when needed.

 Standardization of metadata creates a system where the e-commerce photography workflow is not hampered by missing or inaccurate information.